kapilash/cornelis/README.md

 Commands with an `<RW>` argument take an optional normalization mode argument, one of `AsIs`, `Instantiated`, `HeadNormal`, `Simplified` or `Normalised`.
 When omitted, defaults to `Normalised`.
+This default may be specified in vimrc as `g:cornelis_rewrite_mode`.

 Commands with a `<CM>` argument take an optional compute mode argument: